arnavkirti/30MinAC/README.md

 ## 30MinAC - A CLI tool for DSA

-This is a pyhton script that is a Leetcode tracker:
+This is a python script that is a Leetcode tracker:

 1. When you run the script it gives you 30 min timer to solve the question.
 2. Then after 30 mins a hint is provided.